tmtxt/tmtxt.github.com/_posts/2012-12-29-emacs-as-a-chat-client-through-bitlbee.md

 demonstrate how to install and config it on Mac OS Mountain Lion.
 I see the instruction is easy but the real situation on my Mac is so complicated >.< I don't know how the installation prcess happens on other OS so if you have expreienced, please share with me.
-After finish installation, you need to run Bitlbee as Daemon mode by either edit the config file to set **RunMode = ForkDaemon** or run bitlbee with the argument **-D** like this
+After finishing installation, you need to run Bitlbee in Daemon mode by either editting the config file to set **RunMode = ForkDaemon** or running bitlbee with the argument **-D** like this

 {% highlight sh %}
 $ bitlbee -D